yttriumz/notes-foam/notes_OS/Linux/openSUSE/Tumbleweed/tweak.md

 ## Grub2 theme

-1. Go to https://k1ng.dev/distro-grub-themes/preview and download a theme.
+1. Download a theme from [Distro themes](https://k1ng.dev/distro-grub-themes/preview).
 2. Unpack it and place the theme folder under `/boot/grub2/themes/`.
 3. Use *YaST* to choose the `.txt` file.